justcoded/coding-standards/docs/ansible/coding-conventions.md

 ### Use Module synchronize Instead of copy for Large Files

-If you use the module "copy" for large files: do not use “copy” module.
+If you use the module `copy` for large files: do not use `copy` module.
 Use “synchronize” module instead (based on rsync)

 ✅ ***Good***